Timely payments shape every B2B relationship you build.

 Risks of Late Payments

-A late payment typically interrupts your supply chain and halts purchase orders in most cases.
-Suppliers and sellers may refuse new work until past invoices are cleared.
+Late payments can disrupt your supply chain and result in delayed services, as some suppliers may delay future work until past invoices are settled.
 Then you pay interest on overdue bills, compounding the cost of that one missed due date and eroding financial stability.

 Late payments also stain your reputation with new customers, agencies, and existing vendors.